alanzchen/mymazda-relay/README.md

 Mazda Connected Service API wrapper based on pymazda and Flask.

+# Deployment

+Docker can be used to deploy the project locally, simply do `docker-compose up -d`.

+This installs the requirements and launchs the flask server behind a `gunicorn` reverse proxy running on port 5001 in a docker container.

 # Usage

 Make `POST` calls to `https://mymazda.herokuapp.com/{endpoint}`, where `endpoint` could be something like `startEngine`.
 To make a valid request, you will need to attach a JSON payload with the following fields: